kvokka/suspenders/README.md

 ## Git

 This will initialize a new git repository for your Rails app.
-You can bypass this with the `--skip-git` option:
+You can bypass this with the ` * skip-git` option:

-    suspenders app --skip-git true
+    suspenders app  * skip-git true

 ## GitHub